 The F-35A Lightning II is the Australian Defence Force’s first fifth-generation air combat capability.
 It is a highly advanced multi-role, supersonic, stealth fighter which will meet Australia’s requirements to defeat current and emerging threats.

 The F-35A is at the forefront of air combat technology.
-Its advanced sensors and data fusion will allow it to gather more information and share it with other Air Force aircraft, Navy ships and Army units quicker than ever before.
-This will greatly enhance the Australian Defence Force’s situational awareness and combat effectiveness.
-In addition, to greatly enhanced situational awareness, the F-35A provides its pilots with significantly higher levels of lethality and survivability in combat.
+Advanced sensors and data fusion allow it to gather and share information faster than ever before.
+Capable of supersonic flight while retaining stealth, the F-35A has extraordinary acceleration, agility and 9G manoeuvrability.
+The F-35A also provides its pilots with significantly higher levels of lethality and survivability in combat.

 The F-35A is characterised by: